Ask real questions like:

 Yes.
 Health Services provides medical care to all registered students, full-time or part-time, who have paid on-campus tuition and fees.
 The university offers automatic enrollment in the Student Health Insurance Plan for students registered for nine or more on-campus hours and all international students.
 Students may use Health Services without being enrolled in the insurance plan.

 Yes.
 See our Parking & Transportation page for more information.

-Every new NIU undergraduate student must attend New Student Orientation where they will meet with an adviser and receive priority registration.
+Every new NIU undergraduate student must attend New Student Orientation where they will meet with an advisor and receive priority registration.

-YES!
-A complete evaluation of all transfer coursework will be performed upon confirmation notification to NIU Admissions of the student’s intention to enroll at NIU.
+Yes.
+Once you confirm your intent to enroll with the Office of Admissions, a complete evaluation of all transfer coursework will be performed.
 To confirm your intention to enroll, you may send in the “Confirmation of Expected Attendance” card that accompanies the admission letter or notify the Office of Admissions by phone at (815)-753-0446, or email to email@example.com.
-Evaluations will be prioritized by the date confirmations are received (allow 4-6 weeks, processing times may vary)
+Evaluations will be prioritized by the date confirmations are received (allow 4-6 weeks, processing times may vary).